 Makeup labs are only given at the discretion of the instructor.
-The lowest lab report is automatically dropped, so if you miss a lab for any reason then that will be the lab that is dropped and no makeup will be allowed.
-If you miss two labs during the semester and you have a valid reason for missing both, then you will be allowed to makeup one of the missed labs; the other lab will be dropped.
+The lowest pre-lab assignment, digital lab report, and homework grades are dropped automatically (independently), so if you miss a lab for any reason then that will be the lab that is dropped and no makeup will be allowed.
+If you miss two labs during the semester and you have a valid reason for missing both, then you will be allowed to make-up one of the missed labs; the other lab will be dropped.
 Valid reasons include illness (a doctor's note may be required), family emergency, or other events of similar importance.
+Note that it will not be possible to make-up more than one lab at the end of the term.
+If you have to miss more than two labs, then please contact the instructor.